PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 >
 > See [Security Guide](./security/README.md) if you encounter any issues regarding `.jks`, `.p12`, `.crt` or `.pem` files.
 Often you'll only need to add options `--clean-sec "CA" --sec` to your deployment.

-## :whale: - :musical_score: **Compose mode** :
+## :whale: - :musical_score: **Compose mode** : {#compose-mode}

 > [!IMPORTANT]
 >
 > - Insure you have the script `./security/docker_secrets_files.sh` :key:.

-- Execute the script `./security/docker_secrets_files.sh`.
+Execute the script `./security/docker_secrets_files.sh`.
-- Execute the script `./deploy.sh`, and if it's your first execution, add the `--sec` option to the command, as such: `./deploy.sh --sec`.
+Execute the script `./deploy.sh`, and if it's your first execution, add the `--sec` option to the command, as such: `./deploy.sh --sec`.
 This will generate all security certificates needed to run the app only if it doesn't detect existing ones.

 > [!NOTE]
 > If you want to see available options, execute `./deploy.sh --help`.